 Often called Alpha-GPC, this is a cholinergic compound that is typically added to nootropics and mental performance supplements.
 It may also assist as a growth hormone supplement, according to Examine.com.

-WebMD states that this is a substance taken from a plant called Chinese club moss.
+This is a substance taken from a plant called Chinese club moss.
 It’s often used to treat conditions such as mental decline, and muscle weakness.

 A potent powder form of caffeine, which is typically used in supplements.
 Caffeine is a stimulant and mild diuretic.
 It affects the central nervous system and may elevate energy levels, focus, concentration and performance.